Pratyay360/whatsapp-analysis/ReadMe.md

 - Tap the three-dot menu (⋮) in the top-right corner.
 - Select **More** → **Export chat**.
 - Crucially, choose **"Without Media"**.
 This ensures faster processing and a smaller file size.
-- Save or send the exported `.txt` file to your computer.
+- Save or send the exported `.txt` file or `.zip` (if your device exports as ZIP) to your computer.

 ### 2. Analyze Your Chat
-- Once the Streamlit application is running, use the sidebar to upload your exported `.txt` file.
+- Once the Streamlit application is running, use the sidebar to upload your exported `.txt` or `.zip` file.
+- If you upload a ZIP with multiple .txt files, you will be prompted to select which chat to analyze.
 - After a successful upload, you can select a specific user for focused analysis or choose "Overall" to analyze the entire group's activity.
 - Click the "Show Detailed Analysis" button to generate and display the insights.
+- Use the **Download PDF Report** button to save your analysis as a PDF file.

 ## 📊 In-Depth Analysis Capabilities